latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 node is a glyph; you may need a `data=` pointing to a specific glyph).
 6. **Penalties** are declared with `penalty`.

-A further key is `kashida`, for Arabic justification.
-See [What's new in babel 3.59](whats-new-in-babel-3.59.md).

 Some keys can be used in conjunction with `insert`, which must be the very first one in the replacement.
 With it the item is not replaced, but inserted.
 The following rule inserts a penalty in the middle of the